Dentures – Parma Heights, OH

 If the denture lives on the bottom of your mouth, there is room left open for your tongue.
 Between your tongue and cheek muscles, your bottom denture should have no problem staying in place.

-If for any reason you feel you are using an excessive amount of adhesive to keep your dentures from slipping or coming out, contact our office, as it may be a sign that your dentures don’t fit properly.
+If for any reason you feel you are using an excessive amount of adhesive to keep your dentures from slipping or coming out, contact our dental office, as it may be a sign that your dentures don’t fit properly.

 What is a Partial Denture?